nathanielcastillo/Cyclistic-Case-Study/README.md

 * Lily Moreno: Director of marketing

-* Cyclistic Executive Team: Will decide whether to approve the recomended marketing program
+* Cyclistic Executive Team: Team that will decide whether to approve the recomended marketing program

 * Cyclistic Marketing Analytics Team: Team of data analysts responsible for guiding Cyclistic marketing strategy